junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 As a result, the task's execution time gets longer but its period should be the same as before.
 Once the local-copy cost is taken into account, the remaining process is the same as :ref:`method-response-time-direct`

-For the details, see :ref:`response-time`
+For the details, see :ref:`response-time`.

 |